12 Months of Prepping – The First Year

 • Disposable hand wipes

-• Disposable latex or nutile gloves
+• Disposable latex or nitrile gloves

-• Canned, ready-to-eat soup – 4 per person
+• Canned, ready-to-eat soup: 4 per person

-• Portable am/FM radio with batteries
+• Portable AM/FM radio with batteries

 TASKS:

-• File an electronic copy of your important papers on a flash drive
+• File an electronic copy of your important papers on a flash drive.

 • Talk with neighbors about organizing a neighborhood preparedness group.

-MONTH 6
+Month 6

 Link: Getting Prepared Month 6: Fitness, Energy Bars and Face Masks